michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0070.md

 - v: hinder or prevent the progress or accomplishment of
 - v: shut out from view or get in the way so as to hide from sight
 ### Family
-obstruct: obstructed, obstructer, obstructing, obstruction, obstructive, obstructor, obstructs+;obstructed: unobstructed;obstructer: obstructers;obstruction: obstructionism, obstructions;obstructionism: obstructionist;obstructionist: obstructionists;obstructive: obstructively;obstructor: obstructors;unobstructed: unobstructedly
+- obstruct: obstructed, obstructer, obstructing, obstruction, obstructive, obstructor, obstructs+
+- obstructed: unobstructed
+- obstructer: obstructers
+- obstruction: obstructionism, obstructions
+- obstructionism: obstructionist
+- obstructionist: obstructionists
+- obstructive: obstructively
+- obstructor: obstructors
+- unobstructed: unobstructedly
 ### Examples
 - But the lawsuit, filed on behalf of Senegal’s widow, claims deputies misrepresented facts and obstructed the investigation.
 - That all ended in April when Morel pleaded guilty to obstructing justice.